 1939: World War II broke out and Viceroy Linlithgow declared India into war without consulting the Indian representatives.

 The Congress under Nehru informed the government that it would cooperate with the British but on certain conditions, but the Viceroy rejected the conditions.

 On 23 October 1939, Congress called upon the Congress ministries in the various provinces to resign in protest.
 Before this crucial announcement, Nehru urged Jinnah and the Muslim League to join the protest, but Jinnah declined.

 1940: Jinnah and the Muslim League also passed the Pakistan resolution in 1940, demanding a separate Muslim nation called Pakistan.

-Linlithgow made the august offer to Nehru offering domino staus to India in return for support in world war II.
+Linlithgow made the August offer to Nehru offering domino status to India in return for support in World War II.
 The Indian leaders rejected the offer calling it incomplete and vague.

 Nehru was arrested for offering individual Satyagraha to protest against India’s forced participation in the war.
 He was released along with the other leaders in December 1941.

 The Japanese attack, Cripps Mission, and Quit India movement

 In 1942, Japan attacked India through Burma, and the British threatened by the attack decided to hold talks with Indian Leaders.